shakes76/PatternFlow/recognition/47286238_ISIC_Improved_UNET/README.md

 Here, the first column represents the image which the network takes as its input.
 The second column shows the ground truth mask of the image.
 The third column shows the isolated channel output of the network, and the final column shows the resulting mask, where values above the threshold of 0.5 are set to 1.0, and those below are set to 0.0.

+### Reproducibility of Results
+Due to the shuffling of the dataset during training, it cannot be guaranteed that the resulting model after training can be exactly reproduced over multiple training sessions.
+However, once the model is saved, it is trivial to reproduce the model predictions over the test set, as no shuffling is involved there.

 ## Prerequisites